 Frederic Edwin Church, Sunset in the Berkshire Hills (Massachusetts)

-Frederic Edwin Church studied under the artist Thomas Cole, founder of the Hudson River School, who advocated for “a higher style of landscape” that was not merely descriptive, but suffused with “a language strong, moral, and imaginative.”
+Frederic Edwin Church studied under Thomas Cole, founder of the Hudson River School, and artist who advocated for “a higher style of landscape” that was not merely descriptive, but suffused with “a language strong, moral, and imaginative.”
 After his training, Church established his own studio in New York City, where he began to build a reputation for his luminous and panoramic outdoor scenes.

 Click on the links to view more of the Founder's Gallery:

 I felt totally drawn into landscape by the captured beauty of the sky light.
 This painting is very powerful in the expression of great sensitivity to and love of nature...the good earth.Patricia A. Avallone